Jos3lu/F1-Test/README.md

 # F1-Test: Testing Project
 ## Classes
 ### Combustible
-- Responsible for managing fuel
+- Responsible for managing Fuel
 ### Neumatico
-- Responsible for managing a tyre
+- Responsible for managing a Tyre
 ### Neumaticos
-- Responsible for managing 0 to N tyres
+- Responsible for managing 0 to N Tyres
 ### Estrategia
-- Responsible for managing if strategy is valid
+- Responsible for managing if Strategy is valid

 ![DiagramaClases.png](images/DiagramaClases.png)

+## Tests
+### CombustibleTest
+- Tests for Fuel
+### NeumaticoTest
+- Tests for Tyre
+### NeumaticoTests
+- Tests for Tyres (0 to N)
+### EstrategiaTests
+- Tests for Strategy

 ## Installation
 1. ``mvn clean install`` to install the project dependencies